 The northernmost vineyards for quality wine growing are located in Germany (51st latitude) and England (52th parallel).
 The southernmost Weinbaugrenzen are located on the Cape in South Africa (35th latitude), in Argentina and Chile, as well as on the southern main island New Zealand (40th parallel).
-From the equator to the 20th degree north and south latitude, there are tropical Conditions with heat and drought no viticulture, or only in higher areas in up to 2,000 meters above sea level such.
-In Kenya, Outside these areas there is too little sunshine and rainfall or the risk of cold and frost, The suitability of a region for viticulture is under Weinbauwürdigkeit described.
+From the equator to the 20th degree north and south latitude, there are tropical Conditions with heat and drought no viticulture, or only in higher areas at up to 2,000 meters above sea level such.
+In Kenya, Outside these areas there is too little sunshine and rainfall or the risk of cold and frost, The suitability of a region or the criteria for a quality viticulture is under Weinbauwürdigkeit described.

 The optimal temperatures for viticulture are with sufficient supply nutrients, good irrigation and solar irradiation between 25 and 28 ° C during the maturation period.
 Then it reaches photosynthesis their optimal performance.
 The ideal annual average is 1,300 to 1,600 hours of sunshine, or around 180 days with seven to nine hours a day.
 The Weinbauwürdigkeit of an area is also measured by the temperature average of the entire growing season or the warmest month.
 With the so-called "MJT" (mean January temperature, in the northern hemisphere, of course, July), a frequently used indicator for approximate comparisons was created in Australia.
 The precipitation should be at least 300 millimeters in the months of May to October (or in the southern half of the world from November to April), whereby the spring precipitation is particularly important because of the instinctual growth.
 At higher amounts will be fungal diseases like wrong and true mildew such as Botrytis promoted.
 The climate within a year has an impact on the quality of large areas, so we speak of good or bad vintages,